sayedcseku/sayedcseku.github.io/_pages/cv.md

 Service and leadership
 ======
-* Course Coordinator of the Department of CSE & ICt at the Millennium University for 8 months (December 2019 to present)
+* Course Coordinator of the Department of CSE & ICT at the Millennium University for 8 months (December 2019 to present)